 - Baking powder = 1/4 teaspoon

 It is good to note that using a lightly floured surface on cookie tray instead of waxed paper as wax paper.

 This dough mix does get sticky pretty quickly.

-For these exciting cookie recipes, use the popular thin mints (mint flavoured chocolate wafers with chocolate coating) or trefoils (shortbread) Girl Guide cookies as part of the ingredients.
+For these exciting cookie recipes, use the popular thin mints (mint flavoured chocolate wafers with chocolate coating) or Trefoils (shortbread) Girl Scouts cookies as part of the ingredients.

 Crush Thin Mints into medium size chunks.
-Mix all ingredients into mixing bowl.
+Mix all ingredients in mixing bowl.
 Do not use electric mixer or batter will be stiff.
 Spread batter evenly in greased baking pan (13 x 9 x 2 inch).
-Bake in centre of oven at 350 degrees for 30 to 35 minutes.
-Allow to cool before cutting.
+Bake in the centre of an oven at 350 degrees for 30 to 35 minutes.
+Allow cooling before cutting.
 Serve with mint-flavoured tea".

 Using thin mints

 - Crushed Thin Mints Girl Scout Cookies = 1/2 box